FOSDEM/website/content/news/2025-12-10-dev-random.md

 title: '/dev/random and lightning talks'
 ---

-The room formally known as "lightning talks" room is now known as `/dev/random`.
+The room formally known as "Lightning Talks" is now known as `/dev/random`.

 ---MORE---

+After 25 years, we say goodbye to the old Lightning Talks format.
+In place, we have two new things!

+- `/dev/random`: 15 minute talks on a random, interesting, FOSS-related subject, just like the older Lightning Talks
+- New Lightning Talks: a highly condensed batch of 5 minute quick talks in the main auditorium on various FOSS-related subjects!

 [Last year](https://archive.fosdem.org/2025/schedule/event/fosdem-2025-6674-lightning-lightning-talks/)
 we experimented with running a more spontaneous lightning talk format, with a